Top GOP Figures Rally Behind Effort To Defeat Controversial Republican Congressman Steve King

-Controversial Republican Steve King appears to he facing a stiff challenge from his own party to hold onto his seat.
+Controversial Republican Steve King appears to be facing a stiff challenge from his own party to hold on to his seat.

-The report noted that a number of top conservative groups have also funneled money into the campaign to defeat King, including the U.S. Chamber of Commerce, National Association of Realtors, and the super PAC Defending Main Street.
+The report noted that a number of national groups have also funneled money into the campaign to defeat King, including the U.S. Chamber of Commerce, National Association of Realtors, and the super PAC Defending Main Street.
 The report added that King’s challenger has the endorsement of the National Right to Life Committee and Republican Jewish Coalition.

 Internal polling showed that the two were in a statistical tie, and Rove told The Hill that he believes it would be good for the party as a whole if King were to lose.